 The last vehicle-supported project to reach Pole in 2010-11 was the Extreme World Races event between German and Austrian teams.
-Sponsored by Extreme World Races as a preliminary event to their more massive race planned for 2011-12, it featured two four-person teams from Germany and Austria.
+Sponsored by Extreme World Races as a preliminary event to their more massive race planned for 2011-12 (archive page), it featured two four-person teams from Germany and Austria.
 The German team was led by celebrity TV presenter Markus Lanz and triathlete/musician Joey Kelley, along with biochemist Claudia Beitsch and Air Force member Dennis Lenhart; the Austrians were led by Olympic ski gold medalist Hermann Maier and triathlete/radio personality Tom Walek, joined by Sabrina Grillitsch (the only woman in Austria's mountain infantry), and dogsled racer Alexander Serdjukov.
 Two of the four members of each team were selected from over 9000 applicants during a series of three training camps conducted by the Extreme World Races team.

 Above, one view of the start (ORF).
 Below, a map of the event (AT).

 The race started at about 0400 SP time on 20 December (left) (ORF), the temperature was about -13°F. The Austrian team took the lead, and arrived at the checkpoint on Christmas Eve.
 They celebrated by opening Christmas stockings, but they also were saddened by the fact that Alex Serdjukov had significant frostbite on both hands.
 After a medical examination by the race team, he was forced to withdraw from the remainder of the race.
 He would ride to Pole with the film crew to await the arrival of the rest of the team.